Dr Maria Valkovskaya

 Psychodynamic therapy

-I tailor my work to each individual, considering their personal history, current context, and therapeutic goals.
-I am particularly attentive to relational patterns, emotional processes, and the impact of past experiences on present-day difficulties.
+I tailor my work to each individual, considering their personal history, current context, and what they would like to achieve.
+I am particularly attentive to how maladaptive relational patterns might play a role in present-day difficulties.

 Areas I support